kakajuro/graphr/README.md

 </div>

 ## Introduction
 graphr is a small language written to create basic mathematical graphs.
 It is an interpreted language written in python and essentially wraps the matplotlib library using a simple syntax.
+Heavily inspired by [vmem!](https://github.com/sudocode1/vmem)

 ## Installation
 Firstly install matplotlib and numpy